ekhemiri/LemonWayTest_Fibonacci/Readme.txt

 Hello,

-I'm using VS 2015 communnity.
+I'm using VS 2015 community.

 Here is the test with the solution named FibonacciTest witch contain those projects :
 1. ASP.NET web service project -> FibonacciTest